-Being moral keeps us grounded as individuals.
-Keeping morality close to us, in the hub of everyday life will serve to remind us that morality and spirituality can pave the way for us to remain happy and content and at peace.
+Morality is everything that spirituality is.
+Being moral allows us to live honestly and purely in a world that doesn’t always take notice.
+Keeping morality close to us in the hub of everyday life, serves to remind us that morality and spirituality can pave the way for us to be happy, content and at peace.

-Being moral and spiritual also helps us to stay grounded and is something we should all practice.
-Morality and spirituality makes us better people.
-It’s right.
+Being moral and spiritual helps us to stay grounded in a world that is less than perfect, morally and spiritually.
+It is something we should all practice.
+Morality and spirituality, if continually practiced, will make us better people.